 Their friends arrived off the slopes as Cuzzins filled in for the Saturday après ski party.
 Mount Snow-famous musician Bruce Jacques had everyone dancing and singing along to rock classics.

-Two years later, Josh proposed on a jet ski in Sarasota, and soon they were married and expecting.
+Two years later, Josh proposed on a jet ski in Sarasota, Florida, and soon they were married and expecting.
 In the years that followed, they taught their two girls to ski at Mount Snow shortly after they could walk.

 Now the girls are in high school, and they often rendezvous at Cuzzins with extended family and friends, sharing in the easy camaraderie after a day spent on the slopes.

-The Tolks’ story is like that of countless other families and friend-groups that come to Mount Snow from all over the Northeast to connect with nature and loved ones.
+The Tolks’ story is like that of countless other families and friend groups that come to Mount Snow from all over the Northeast to connect with nature and loved ones.

-I reached out to Bruce Jacques over email and he told me “Mount Snow is like no other place I’ve ever played.
-There’s just something about the vibe in that room (Cuzzins) and the personalities of the people who come out to the show.
+“Mount Snow is like no other place I’ve ever played.
+There’s just something about the vibe in that room [Cuzzins] and the personalities of the people who come out to the show.
 It feels like everyone is there to be part of something special—the kind of magic you really have to experience to truly understand.
 The energy of hundreds of people singing along, laughing, and dancing together is something I’ve never found anywhere else.
-Over the years it’s become more than just a show—it’s become a tradition.”
+Over the years, it has become more than just a show—it has become a tradition.”

 A Local Guide

-Since you don’t have Jess’s number, taking a lesson is a great alternative.
-The kids and I did so on our visit and it simplified the awkwardness of learning a new mountain and helped us make the most of our limited time.
+Over the years, Jess had developed her “Mountain Tour” to acquaint visiting ski friends with the resort.Taking a lesson is a great alternative.
+The kids and I did so on our visit, and it simplified the awkwardness of learning a new mountain and helped us make the most of our limited time.

-However, we quickly realized our interests were different.
+However, we quickly realized that our interests were different.
 My 13-year-old son wanted to learn how to hit jumps in the terrain park.
 My 15-year-old daughter wanted to go fast on groomers, and I prefer skiing bumps and natural gladed tree areas.

 Shea devised a plan to accommodate these competing interests and even padded in some time for Dad to rest his legs and the kids to enjoy some hot chocolate.
 He explained that Mount Snow is unique in its ability to provide such a diversity of terrain.

-“The park rats hang out at Carinthia.
-Powder Hounds head over to North Face (for deep snow stashes in the glades).
+“The park rats hang out at Carinthia,” he said.
+“Powder Hounds head over to North Face [for deep snow stashes in the glades].
 Old School skiers like the fast groomers on the front-side, and Sunbrook has one of the resort’s best mogul runs.”

 Shea has been teaching since 1993 and shared how the gig affords him a unique perspective.
 He instructed one boy named Jack over the span of a decade, watching him grow from toddler to teen.
 It’s a trusted role helping novices conquer their fear.